We produce and distribute zines and booklets on anarchism, market anarchist theory, counter-economics, and other movements for liberation.

 This is where, and when, we need more anarchists writing about anarchism — its practicality, its everyday nature and its transformative and uplifting power.
 Liberty is an acid that dissolves and disintegrates all authority; this is why liberty is blocked at every approach and banned from even basic expression.
 This is why we need liberty, more then ever, roiling and seething.
 In 2015 we will do our part in bringing liberty to a boil, but we can’t do it without your support.
 A stateless society is what we want, more than anything, and C4SS is a concerted way of bringing this goal closer.
 As Voltairine de Cleyre has said, “We have done this because we love liberty and hate authority.”

-If C4SS, as an organization and an idea, is something you like having around or you would like to see it do more things (like funding more studies, publishing more books, helping with travel expenses for writers to speak at events, updating the youtube graphics, etc), then please donate $5 today.
+If C4SS, as an organization and an idea, is something you like having around or would like to see do more things (like funding more studies, publishing more books, helping with travel expenses for writers to speak at events, updating the youtube graphics, etc), then, please, donate $5 today.

 What will $5 a month get you from C4SS?
 Well let’s see,

 C4SS cannot thank Nick Ford enough for his tireless devotion to the Feed 44 project.
 This is his garden and it is beginning to yield amazing fruit.

 The Anarchism of Everyday Life

 In December we published Kevin Carson’s 18th Study, The Anarchist Thought of Colin Ward, a survey of the work of Colin Ward.
 Colin Ward is one of those social theorists, like Pyotr Kropotkin, David Graeber, Elinor Ostrom, James C. Scott or Karl Hess, that grounds their approach in working people working and the flashes of creative problem solving brilliance found in their everyday collaboration and cooperation.